About Frost Fund

 - Frost Fund is not legally bound to any outside organization, rescue, individual, organization, or shelter and participates in animal advocacy on a voluntary basis through its own organizational efforts.

-- Frost Fund is an approved 501 (C) 3 non profit and all donations made are tax deductible.
+- Frost Fund is an approved 501(C)3 non profit and all donations made are tax deductible.
+We are also USDA certified for Class T transportation of cats and dogs.

 - All participating Frost Fund directors, board members, interns, and volunteers agree to the information, beliefs, and operational procedures outlined in the “About Frost Fund” section of the website.